Love or hate them, tripods are essential to your landscape photography gear.

-A slight vibration from your body onto the tripod could result in unwanted loss of image sharpness.
+A slight vibration from your body onto the tripod could result in an unwanted loss of image sharpness.

 If a strong wind blows or a gust hits, only then should you get a grip on your gear.

-Otherwise, keep your hands off the tripod for the ultimate stability, especially when shooting at slow shutter speeds.
+Otherwise, keep your hands off the tripod for ultimate stability, especially when shooting at slow shutter speeds.

 3 Use a Lens Column For Your Long Lenses